cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   and rely solely on public key information.
-- Enumeration prevention: As described in {{create-credential-response}}, if servers receive a credential request for a non-existent client, they SHOULD respond with a "fake" response in order to prevent active client enumeration attacks; see {{preventing-client-enumeration}}.
+- Enumeration prevention: As described in {{create-credential-response}}, if servers receive a credential request for a non-existent client, they SHOULD respond with a "fake" response in order to prevent active client enumeration attacks.
+Servers that implement this mitigation SHOULD use the same configuration information (such as the oprf_seed) for all clients; see {{preventing-client-enumeration}}.
 In settings where this attack is not a concern, servers may choose to not support this functionality.

 # Security Considerations {#security-considerations}